Other audit services

 Whistleblowing and reporting misconduct

 Our auditors review and certify sustainability reports in accordance with international standards.
-This provides an opportunity to increase the credibility of your business, develop and improve reporting practices, and set an example of sustainability.

 Our international tax specialists define the concept of sustainable tax behavior and provide services related to sustainable tax behavior.

 We help assess the digital maturity of your organization, create a strategy that matches your needs and capabilities, and develop key metrics.
-We take the lead as a customer and implementer of digital solutions, taking advantage of the Grant Thornton ecosystem.

 Our team of experienced business analysts will help you get a grip on your data by mapping and structuring all the data available.